-- A.2.1 The pay plan shall consist of four 6-step pay ranges and two 4-step ranges with step intervals of 5%.
-The Journey level positions (Electronics Technician and Signal Electrician) were established as 100%.
-The Signal Assistant classification is 70% of Journey.
-The Assistant Electronic Communications Technician classification is 80% of Journey.
-The Signal Repair Specialist classification is 85% of Journey.
-The Master Journey level is 109% of Journey.
-The Working Chief classification is 114% of Journey. - A.2.2 The City will evaluate a new hire's qualifications, abilities, and experience in the job for which the candidate applied.
+Master Journey level is 109% of their respective Journey level pay.
+The Working Chief classification is 114% of Journey.

+- A.2.2 The City will evaluate a new hire's qualifications, abilities, and experience in the job for which the candidate applied.
 The Union shall be included in the interview and evaluation process and make a recommendation to the City.
 For all classifications below Journey level, an employee is ordinarily hired at Step 1 of the pay range and shall be subject to a 12-month Trial Service Period.
 An employee who successfully completes the Trial Service Period shall advance to Step 2.
-That employee shall be eligible for a merit review 1 year after moving to Step 2. - A.2.3 For the classification of Journey, an employee who is hired at a trainee level shall be hired at Step 1; an employee hired at less than a fully qualified journey level shall be hired at Step 2; and an employee hired at fully qualified journey level shall be hired at Step 3; an employee who exceeds fully qualified journey level may be hired at Step 4.
+That employee shall be eligible for a merit review 1 year after moving to Step 2.
+The City, however, reserves the right to place a new hire at a step above Step 1 of the pay range should their skills, years of experience, or training justify doing so. - A.2.3 For the classification of Journey, an employee who is hired at a trainee level shall be hired at Step 1; an employee hired at less than a fully qualified journey level shall be hired at Step 2; and an employee hired at fully qualified journey level shall be hired at Step 3; an employee who exceeds fully qualified journey level may be hired at Step 4 or 5.